 A birth certificate is a foundational piece of our identity.

 Without one, everyday things like enrolling in school, opening a bank account and getting a drivers license, become nearly impossible.
-It is easy to assume that every Australian has a birth certificate but sadly more than 160,000 First Nations people have missed out on this basic right.
+It is easy to assume that every Australian has a birth certificate but sadly this is not the case

-UNICEF Australia is working to raise awareness of this key issue to help eliminate the barriers that First Nation’s people face when obtaining a birth certificate or registering a birth.
+UNICEF Australia is working to raise awareness of this key issue to help eliminate the barriers people face when obtaining a birth certificate or registering a birth.
 Our ultimate ambition is achieving universal birth registration in Australia.

 "“UNICEF has a vision of Australia where the birth of every child is registered.
 Most Australians think that everyone in the country has a birth certificate but that is not the case. "

 How is UNICEF Australia working with our partners and local communities to drive change?

 - Provision of targeted support for families who face barriers when registering births, in partnership with the Pathfinders* National Aboriginal Birth Certificate Program.
 Over the past six months, UNICEF Australia has supported six Pathfinders roadshow events which saw over 500 births registered across NSW and the ACT

 - Strengthen research and evidence based to understand the issues and barriers to birth registration in partnership with academia and community organisation

 - Campaign for Universal Birth Registration and the provision of certification to drive awareness of the issue with governments and Australian public.
 Our goal is to drive systemic change that allows us to count every child and help build pathways for them to thrive in the future.

 *Pathfinders, a community-based organisation that runs a First Nations Birth Certificate Program.